 Beth M. never returned to the nail salons.
 “I do my own nails,” she writes.
 For $28, she got a system from cindinails.com that has been an “absolute dream.”
 (As someone who can’t live without a good manicure and is sick of paying NYC prices for one, I will be checking this out.)

-Carlye J. plans one night a week to connect with friends and family via a phone call.
+Carlye J. plans one night a week to connect with friends and family via a phone call for her version of a self-care routine.
 She sets an alarm on her phone for Tuesday evenings after dinner, and her husband knows not to bother her for the next hour.
 These connections have been incredibly important for her throughout the pandemic.

 Teresa L. is also getting physical.
 She says she walks or rides her bike every day, and even does so with her neighbors for a social outlet.